SPANISH LANGUAGE & ROWING (SUMMER)

 - 24/7 on-site support throughout the term.

-- Accommodation with Spanish family and most meals (Sunday dinner to Friday lunch) + one load of laundry per week.
+- Accommodation with Spanish family + one load of laundry per week.

 - 5 weekly training sessions.
-Practices are held in the evening.
+Practices are held in the early mornings.

 - Gym membership